Christine Beauchamp (pseudonym): History

 Beauchamp was a 23-year-old student who came to Prince, a Boston neurologist, because she was suffering from a "nervous disorder".
-Her alternate personalities first appeared under hypnotherapy but later appeared spontaneously.
+Her alternate personalities first appeared under hypnotherapy, and later spontaneously.
 Prince was active in naming the personalities and in expressing a preference for one of them.
 Prince "cured" her by reconciling her other personalities with the original one.
 Beauchamp later married one of Prince's assistants.

 Prince described Beauchamp as having three main distinct personalities, each of which had differing degrees of knowledge of the others.
 He wrote: "although making use of the same body, each ... has a distinctly different character ... manifested by different trains of thought, ... views, beliefs, ideals, and temperament, and by different acquisitions, tastes, habits, experiences, and memories..."

 Importance

 This case was widely cited as the "prototypical case" of dissociative identity disorder, even into the 1970s.